wenbang24/MathPracticePlus/README.md

 # MathPracticePlus
 a simple java project for school

-uses javafx and fxyz with maven :)
+uses the javafx and fxyz libraries with maven

-use mvn javafx:run to run it
+## Running
+make sure you have maven installed: https://maven.apache.org/download.cgi

+clone this repository: `git clone {url}`

+cd into the root directory: `cd MathPractice`

+run the project: `mvn javafx:run`